Robert McGee: Career

+McGee is an attorney and a retired Certified Public Accountant.

 Academics

-McGee currently teaches at the Broadwell College of Business and Economics at Fayetteville State University.
-He has written more than 60 nonfiction books, 5 novels, and over 1000 scholarly papers.
-He has amassed thousands of citations, though the vast majority are self-references.
+McGee teaches at the Broadwell College of Business and Economics at Fayetteville State University.
+He has written more than 59 nonfiction books and over 700 scholarly papers.
+He began writing fiction novels in 2014.

 Martial arts

 McGee practiced martial arts as a teenager.
-He worked as a boxing sparring partner However, as an adult, McGee began practicing Taekwondo again.
-He also began practicing Karate and Tai Chi.
+He worked as a boxing sparring partner.
+As an adult, McGee began practicing Taekwondo again.
+He also began practicing karate and tai chi.
 He is now a martial arts instructor.